empathicqubit/vscode-cc65-debugger/README.md

 it will continue automatically after the debugger connects.
 - **stopOnExit**: This will break at the end of the program.
 Otherwise it will terminate automatically.

-Optional shared settings which may be helpful if things aren't working:

 - **program**: Specify this if the debugger can't find your binary file.
 By default it will look for a d81/d64 and if it can't find any a PRG.
 If you have multiple of those types of files, it will try some fanciness to determine which